PaU1570/msc_project/README.md

 ```
 Some options (e.g. pulse counting, asymmetric pulsing) require the custom version of aihwkit.
 Follow the development setup instructions form their documentation and make sure you are using the custom version.
 Other scripts work fine with the default version installed from conda/pypi.

+The branch ```onesided``` has modified scripts that work with the default installation, in order to run one-sided device simulations.

 ## Plotting
 The script ```src/msc_project/utils/plot_utils.py``` is able to generate a wide range of plots based on the simulation results.
 The commands to generate most plots in the report can be found in ```results/report_figures/generate/generate_figures.sh```.